LMMS/lmms/README.md

 - Aliasing fixed
 - User interface implemented
 - Bode plot for preset 1 is calculated
 - Bode plots for presets 2 to 17 are drawn based on secondary copies of the equations stored within TransferFunctionControls.cpp .
 This means that if TransferFunction.cpp's presets change, these will not match.
-I know this not the best way
+I know this not the best way yet as it does not follow single source of truth

 To fix: I’ve had some problems with high-pass filtering using common transfer functions.
 To remove the low end I basically required a brickwall response or an increase in the filter order (exponent in the equation).
 The high end works fine even with low orders.